top of page

 • Aug 29

-• 5 min read
+• 6 min read

 There’s a simple sentence I keep coming back to when reflecting on facilitation integrity in Tantra: I’m here to facilitate, not participate.

 It sounds obvious, doesn’t it?
-And yet, in my past, I didn’t always hold that line.
+Yet, in my past, I didn’t always hold that line.
 Like many others in the Tantra world, I found myself joining in with the very practices I was meant to be facilitating.
 Part of my reasoning was that I wanted participants to feel there were no power dynamics in the room, that the student–teacher divide was just a ‘construct’ to be overcome.

 I’m Here to Facilitate, Not Participate Blog by Andrew Barnes